Black Boxes: Black Boxes

-Now, it is easy to check that $a$, $h_a$, $h_b$, and $\langle S_\zeta:0< \zeta<\lambda\rangle$ are as required.
+\mn Now, it is easy to check that $a$, $h_a$, $h_b$, and $\LL S_\zeta : 0 < \zeta < \lambda\RR$ are as required.

-(2)\quad In the proof of \ref{6.1}(1) we shall now consider only sets $a\subseteq\chi$ which satisfy the demand in clause $(e)$ of \ref{6.1}(2) on $W$ [i.e., in the definition of $C(j)$ during the proof of Subfact \ref{6.1A} this makes a difference].
-Also in $(\ast)^{\xi,a}_{i,j}$ in the definition of $S^{\xi,a}_{i,j}$ we change (iii) to \begin{description} \item[(iii)$'$] if $\alpha\in C_\delta$, $h^2_\xi(\alpha)$ codes the isomorphism type of, for example,
+\mn 2) In the proof of \ref{6.1}(1) we shall now consider only sets $a\subseteq\chi$ which satisfy the demand on $W$ from \ref{6.1}(2)(e).
+(This makes a difference in the definition of $C(j)$ during the proof of Subfact \ref{6.1A}.)
+Also, in $(*)^{\xi,a}_{i,j}$ in the definition of $S^{\xi,a}_{i,j}$, we change (iii) to: \mn \begin{enumerate} \item[(iii)$'$] If $\alpha\in C_\delta$ then $h^2_\xi(\alpha)$ codes the isomorphism type of (for example)